1.2 Safeguarding children, young people and vulnerable

 - Confidential records kept on a child are shared with the child's parents or those who have parental responsibility for

-the child, in accordance with the Confidentiality and Client Access to Records procedure and only if appropriate under the guidance of the Local Safeguarding Children Board.
+the child in accordance with the Confidentiality and Client Access to Records procedure and only if appropriate under the guidance of the Local Safeguarding Partners.

 - Children Act (1989 s47)

 - Child Safeguarding Practice Review and Relevant Agency (England) Regulations 2018.